evansbenj/Reduced-Representation-Workshop/De-multiplexing.md

 # De-multiplexing Illumina Data

-(or you can go back to the basic Unix page [here](https://github.com/evansbenj/Reduced-Representation-Workshop/blob/master/BasicUnix.md)).
+(or you can go back to the Basic Unix page [here](https://github.com/evansbenj/Reduced-Representation-Workshop/blob/master/BasicUnix.md)).

 Most RRGS methods rely on the Illumina sequencing platform.
 These machines generate data using something called a "flowcell" that is divided up into eight "lanes".
 Small scale projects typically would run multiple samples (from different species or different individuals within a species) on one lane.